How Long Does It Take You to Fall Asleep?

 The Subtle Signs Of Sleep Deficiency

-Worried that you're not getting enough sleep or your sleep quality is bad?
+Worried that you're not getting enough sleep or that your sleep quality is bad?
 Here are some early signs that could indicate that you have a sleep deficiency problem:

 - Feelings of fatigue or physical weakness